Maples v. Thomas: Decision

 On January 18, 2012, the Supreme Court decided in favor of Cory Maples because of the special circumstances of his case.
 The unannounced and unauthorized abandonment of Maples' case by his lawyers proved significant enough to excuse the defendant from having failed to file an appeal in advance of the deadline.

 Opinion of the Court

 Justice Ruth Bader Ginsburg delivered the opinion of the Court.
 The Court reversed the findings of the circuit court and discussed Alabama’s practices in regard to post-conviction representation.
-The Court held that because Maples' non-compliance with State rules were set in motion by external circumstance outside of his knowledge or control for which he could not be held responsible.
+The Court held that the procedural default should have been excused, because Maples' non-compliance with State rules were set in motion by external circumstance outside of his knowledge or control for which he could not be held responsible.
 Attorney negligence does not normally excuse the client from responsibility because the attorney is acting as an agent to the client and the client is therefore responsible and able to manage the actions of his attorney.
 In Maples' case, however, he was abandoned, without notice, by his attorneys and this effectively severed the relationship.